Fixed points and critical temperature near quantum critical points in $d$-wave cuprate superconductors: Effective theory

 with

 where $\psi$ describes the SC order parameter and $\alpha,\beta,\gamma,u$ are the related parameters.
-As approaching the QCP shown in Fig.~\ref{fig1}, it is of particular importance to point out that $\psi$ acquires a finite vacuum expectation value due to vacuum degeneracy~\cite{Kleinert2003NPB},
+As the QCP shown in Fig.~\ref{fig1} is approached, it is of particular importance to point out that $\psi$ acquires a finite vacuum expectation value due to vacuum degeneracy~\cite{Kleinert2003NPB},

 In order to capture the SC fluctuation around such an expectation value, we introduce two gapless field $h$ and $\eta$ to specify the amplitude fluctuation and the phase fluctuation, respectively.
 Accordingly, the $\psi$ can be reexpressed as~\cite{Kleinert2003NPB}